The Ultimate 20-Step Playbook + Bonus Tips on Wielding AI This Season

 Make sure your message is reaching the right people by following these steps:

-• Create tailored marketing strategies for different types of holiday shoppers.
+- Create tailored marketing strategies for various shopper types.
 This might be developing unique content (i.e. “X gifts every dad wants this Christmas”) or launching special offers for each segment.

 10. Use retargeting for existing customers

-While Black Friday and Cyber Monday are huge opportunities to acquire more customers, you shouldn’t neglect sales from your existing audience.
+While the holidays are huge opportunities to acquire more customers, you shouldn’t neglect sales from your existing audience.

-According to Invespcro, it’s far cheaper to target loyal customers than to acquire new ones — anywhere between 5 to 25 cheaper, in fact.
+According to Invespcro, it’s far cheaper to target loyal customers than to acquire new ones — anywhere between 5 and 25 cheaper, in fact.

 Retarget your existing audience or loyalty program members with personalised product recommendations based on their shopping history to gain maximum cut-through and keep customer loyalty strong this holiday season.